TalTech-HPC-Centre/taltech-hpc-docs/docs/software/orca.md

 ### Time

-Time limits depend on time partition used, see [taltech user-guides](/#hardware-specification).
+Time limits depend on the time partition used, see [taltech user-guides](/#hardware-specification).
 Therefore, it is recommended to request more time than is usually needed for calculation.

-If job was killed due to the time limit, this will be written in the end of `slurm-JOBID.out` file "error: ***JOB 317255 ON green23 CANCELLED AT 2023-08-11T22:28:01 DUE TO TIME LIMIT***"
+If the job was killed due to the time limit, this will be written at the end of the `slurm-JOBID.out` file "error: ***JOB 317255 ON green23 CANCELLED AT 2023-08-11T22:28:01 DUE TO TIME LIMIT***"

-In this case some files including checkpoint file `gbw` will not be copied back to the working directory.
-To copy files user need to run interactive session to connect to the node where calculations were done.
+In this case, some files including the checkpoint file `gbw` will not be copied back to the working directory.
+To copy files, the user needs to run an interactive session to connect to the node where calculations were done.
 The node number is written in both `slurm-JOBID.stat` and `slurm-JOBID.out`.
-In example error message it was green23.
+In the example error message, it was green23.

-Interactive session is started by the command:
+An interactive session is started by the command:

 ```bash
 srun -w greenXX --pty bash	# connect to green node